jundalisay/superblist/content/en/research/kepler/harmony/book-3/chapter-02.md

 The origin of the harmonic proportions are twofold:

-- one immediate from the constructible figures, the same being also congruent, the other through the mediation of double proportion, on which the identity of consonances depends.
+1. Immediately from the constructible figures, the same being also congruent

+2. Through the mediation of double proportion, on which the identity of consonances depends.

-However since the harmonic proportions are infinite, being as far as our knowledge goes still rough, unpolished, unnoticed, and unnamed, and heaped together or rather scattered like some mass of rough stones or timber, the next thing is for us to proceed to polish them, to attach names to them, and finally to construct from them the splendid edifice of the harmonic system, or musical scale.
+Harmonic proportions are infinite.
+These, as far as our knowledge goes, are still rough, unpolished, unnoticed, and unnamed, and scattered like rough stones or timber.

+We should polish them, attach names to them, and finally to construct from them the splendid edifice of the harmonic system, or musical scale.

-Its construction is not arbitrary, as some may suppose, not a human invention which may also be changed, but entirely rational, and entirely natural, so much so that God Himself the Creator has given expression to it in adjusting the heavenly motions to each other.
+Its construction is not arbitrary.
+It is not a human invention which may be changed.
+Instead, it is entirely rational and  natural.

+God Himself, the Creator, has given expression to it in adjusting the heavenly motions to each other.

-Now the harmonic proportions are fitted together with them into a single system by the harmonic divisions of the string.
-How many they are in number will be the subject for investigation in this chapter.
+The harmonic proportions are fitted together with them into a single system by the harmonic divisions of the string.

+How many strings are there?

 Definition